Mithlond/codestyle/src/site/markdown/environment/postgresql.md

         ENCRYPTED PASSWORD 'md5dc095cc48f407588977c1ae83694342c'
         NOSUPERUSER NOINHERIT CREATEDB NOCREATEROLE NOREPLICATION;
     COMMENT ON ROLE "mithlonduser" IS 'Mithlond DB Pool User';

-    CREATE ROLE keycloakuser LOGIN
-      ENCRYPTED PASSWORD 'md56ce5a850ade08488235c351d605cd4ff'
-      NOSUPERUSER INHERIT CREATEDB NOCREATEROLE NOREPLICATION;
-    COMMENT ON ROLE "keycloakuser" IS 'Keycloak DB Pool User';

     commit;

-You should now have two new database role in the development database.
+You should now have two new database roles in the development database.
 Their respective purpose and access credentials are as follows:

 <table>